jan-vandenberg/cruddiy/tests/README.md

 # How to run tests?

-## 1. Install PHPUnit and Selenium
+## 1. Install Behat, Mink, and Selenium dependencies in the project

 Go to the root of the project and run: